exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 `Documentation <https://www.php.net/manual/en/control-structures.goto.php>`__

-Related : :ref:`goto Labels <label>`
+Related : :ref:`Goto Labels <label>`

 .. _label:

-goto Labels
+Goto Labels
 -----------

 Labels are the receiving end of a goto call.
+They must be in the same context than the goto they relate to : there, they must be unique.
+There might be several goto for a single label.

 .. code-block:: php